IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/machine-learning-services/workspace/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
-At least uno identity type is required.
+At least one identity type is required.

 - Required: No
 - Type: object